Natalie Prystajecky

-Natalie Anne Prystajecky a Canadian biologist and the Environmental Microbiology program at the British Columbia Centre for Disease Control Public Health Laboratory.
-She holds a Clinical Assistant Professor position at the University of British Columbia.
+Natalie Anne Prystajecky a Canadian biologist who leads the Environmental Microbiology program at the British Columbia Centre for Disease Control Public Health Laboratory.
+She holds a clinical assistant professor position at the University of British Columbia.
 During the COVID-19 pandemic Prystajecky was involved with the development COVID-19 testing capabilities.

 Early life and education

 Prystajecky studied environmental science and biology at the University of Calgary.
 She moved to British Columbia as a graduate student, where she first worked toward a certificate in watershed management.
 In 2010 Prystajecky earned her doctoral degree at the University of British Columbia.
 Her research considered epidemiological studies of Giardia spp.

 Research and career

 After completing her doctorate, Prystajecky joined the British Columbia Provincial Health Services Authority, where she led British Columbians through outbreaks of norovirus and influenza.
 At the time, Prystajecky's advice was to “wash your hands all the time, and soap and water is the best,”.

 Prystajecky leads the Environmental Microbiology program at the British Columbia Centre for Disease Control Public Health Laboratory.
 She investigates the relationship between environmental exposures and clinical outcomes.
 To do this, Prystajecky developed technology for genome sequencing.
 She has used these genomic technologies to search for pathogens that might cause foodborne illnesses.
 Prystajecky has used metagenomics to test for bacteria and viruses in water in an effort to improve the health of people and ecosystems.